-- 2.4.
+2.4.
 Qualifications of the Program Director: The program director must possess subspecialty expertise and qualifications acceptable to the Review Committee.
+(Core)

-(Core) - 2.4.a.
+- 2.4.a.
 The program director must possess current certification in the subspecialty for which they are the program director by the American Board of Internal Medicine (ABIM) or by the American Osteopathic Board of Internal Medicine (AOBIM), or subspecialty qualifications that are acceptable to the Review Committee.
 (Core) - 2.4.a.1.
+The Review Committee only accepts current ABIM or AOBIM certification in hematology or medical oncology.
+(Core) - 2.4.a.2.
+If the program director has ABIM or AOBIM certification in only one of the subspecialties, a faculty member certified by the ABIM or AOBIM in the other subspecialty must be appointed associate program director, be responsible for the educational program in that second area, and assist the program director with the administrative and clinical oversight of the program.
+(Core)

-The Review Committee only accepts current ABIM or AOBIM certification in cardiovascular disease.
-(Core) - 2.4.b.
-The program director must have at least three years of documented educational and/or administrative experience in an ACGME-accredited internal medicine residency or cardiovascular disease fellowship.
+2.4.b.
+The program director must have at least three years of documented educational and/or administrative experience in an ACGME-accredited internal medicine residency or hematology or medical oncology fellowship.
 (Core)